Volunteer for UNICEF USA

-Our volunteers are dedicated supporters of all ages and backgrounds living in the U.S. who educate, advocate and fundraise on behalf of UNICEF in their communities.
-Our vast network of volunteers have increased awareness on issues of child survival, advocated for children's rights, and raised or leveraged funds for UNICEF for over 60 years.
-If you have any questions, please contact us at email@example.com.
+Our vast network of Volunteers has increased awareness on issues of child survival, advocated for children’s rights, and raised funds for UNICEF for over 70 years.

-- Advocate for child refugees
+Advocate for UNICEF